-Management of the Funds and the Portfolios
+Management of the Portfolios

-Board of Directors/Board of Trustees
+Board of Trustees

-The management and affairs of the Funds and the Portfolios are overseen by the Board of Directors of the Company and the Board of Trustees of the Trust, respectively (each, a "Board," and collectively, the "Boards").
-Each Board consists of the same seven individuals, five of whom are not "interested persons" of the Company or the Trust as that term is defined in the 1940 Act ("Independent Directors/Trustees").
-Each Board establishes policies for the operation of the Funds and the Portfolios and appoints the officers who conduct the daily business of the Funds and the Portfolios.
-The Boards have appointed Mr. Jay Kesslen, of the Adviser, as their Anti-Money Laundering Officer.
+The management and affairs of the Portfolios are overseen by the Board of Trustees of the Trust.
+The Board consists of seven individuals, five of whom are not "interested persons" of the Trust as that term is defined in the 1940 Act ("Independent Trustees").
+The Board establishes policies for the operation of the Portfolios and appoints the officers who conduct the daily business of the Portfolios.
+The Board has appointed Mr. Jay Kesslen as its Anti-Money Laundering Officer.

-Each Board believes that each of the Director's/Trustee's experience, qualifications, attributes and skills on an individual basis and in combination with those of the other Directors/Trustees lead to the conclusion that each Director/Trustee should serve in such capacity.
-Among the attributes common to all Directors/Trustees is the ability to review critically, evaluate, question and discuss information provided to them, to interact effectively with the other Directors/Trustees, the Adviser, other service providers, counsel and the independent registered public accounting firm, and to exercise effective business judgment in the performance of their duties as Directors/Trustees.
-A Director's/Trustee's ability to perform his duties effectively may have been attained through the Director's/Trustee's business, consulting, public service and/or academic positions; experience as a board member of the Company and Trust, other investment funds, or non-profit entities or other organizations; education or professional training; and/or other life experiences.
-In addition to these shared characteristics, specific details regarding each Director's/Trustee's principal occupations during the past five years are included in the table below.
+The Board believes that each of the Trustee's experience, qualifications, attributes and skills on an individual basis and in combination with those of the other Trustees lead to the conclusion that each Trustee should serve in such capacity.
+Among the attributes common to all Trustees is the ability to review critically, evaluate, question and discuss information provided to them, to interact effectively with the other Trustees, the Adviser, other service providers, counsel and the independent registered public accounting firm, and to exercise effective business judgment in the performance of their duties as Trustees.
+A Trustee's ability to perform his duties effectively may have been attained through the Trustee's business, consulting, public service and/or academic positions; experience as a board member of the Trust, other investment funds, or non-profit entities or other organizations; education or professional training; and/or other life experiences.
+In addition to these shared characteristics, specific details regarding each Trustee's principal occupations during the past five years are included in the table below.

-Officers and Directors/Trustees of the Company and the Trust are listed below with their ages, addresses, present positions with the Company and Trust and principal occupations over at least the last five years.
-Each Director/Trustee may be contacted by writing to the Director/Trustee at c/o Kinetics Mutual Funds, Inc., 470 Park Avenue South New York, New York 10016.
+Officers and Trustees of the Trust are listed below with their ages, addresses, present positions with the Trust and principal occupations over at least the last five years.
+Each Trustee may be contacted by writing to the Trustee at c/o Kinetics Mutual Funds, Inc., 470 Park Avenue South, New York, New York 10016.
+Each Trustee of the Trust also serves as a Director of the Company and each Officer of the Trust also serves in the same capacity for the Company.

-Independent Directors/Trustees
+Independent Trustees